 Rate Year: a twelve consecutive month period that begins on January 1 and continues through December 31.

 Review Period: the period during which Interested Parties may request information or make Informal Challenges to an Annual True-up Adjustment or an Annual Update.
 The Review Period extends from the Publication Date to January 31 of the following calendar year.
 Information requests can be submitted from the Publication Date through December 1 of the current year.
+The deadlines for information requests and the Review Period shall be extended for any delays in the Publication Date, including if the Publication Date falls on a holiday recognized by FERC or a weekend.
+In addition, the deadline for information requests or for the Review Period shall be extended to the next business day if such dates fall on a holiday recognized by FERC or on a weekend.

 Schedule 10 Projects: the transmission projects (or any portion thereof) owned by Con Edison that are eligible for recovery under Rate Schedule 10 to the ISO OATT.